bsc-pm-ompss-at-fpga/ompss-2-matmul/README.md

     - `-DUSE_DOUBLE`.
 The matix elements are of type `double` instead of `float`.
     - `-DTIMING_ALL`.
 The matrices initialization and the result checking are done using tasks.
 The timing summary will contain the time spent in both steps.
     - `-DUSE_IMPLEMENTS`.
 Enable the implements feature.
 This will cause the matmulBlock function have two targets: FPGA and SMP (implemented using OPENBLAS, MKL or basic C code).
-    - `-DUSE_DMA_MEM`.
-Allocate the blocked matrices in kernel memory instead of user-space memory.
   - `LDFLAGS`
   - `MCC`.
 If not defined, the default value is: `mcc`.
 However, for SMP machines we recommend the use of `smpcc`.
   - `CROSS_COMPILE`